-Besides the fun clips in the trailer, I found Sing to be quite forgettable.
-The story is based on the numerous characters involved in a singing competition, which if successful will help the organiser save his failing theatre.
+Besides the fun clips in the trailer, I found Sing to be, unfortunately, mostly forgettable.
+The story centres around the numerous characters involved in a singing competition.
+And the success of the competition will give the organiser a chance to save his failing theatre.

-The main highlight about Sing, for me has nothing to do with the music.
+The main highlight about Sing, for me, has nothing to do with the music.
 I loved the mommy piggy (Reese Witherspoon) and her ingenuity when no one else was available to take care of her piglets.
-I also adore her performance partner, another cute piggy; you know, the one in the red sequinned leotard and gold sequinned sweatsuit that you fell in love with in the trailers.
+I also adore her performance partner; another cute piggy.
+You know, the one in the red sequinned leotard and gold sequinned sweatsuit that you fell in love with, in the trailers.

-You’ll very likely have a better time watching sing if you enjoy singing competitions.
+You’ll very likely have a better time watching Sing if you enjoy singing competitions.
 If you’re not that person, I hope you like it anyway, should you decide to tune in.

 Inspired by a true story, Gold, the latest movie starring Matthew McConaughey, Edgar Ramirez and Bryce Dallas Howard is all about one man’s challenging American dream.
-A dream of find gold and the even more difficult task of keeping it once he lucks out and does…